-Share a story is a segment in our monthly newsletters where we share a story from an ME sufferer or carer about an experience of living with ME to remind others they are not alone.
-If you would like to be featured in an upcoming month please email us at firstname.lastname@example.org.
+Share a story is a segment in our monthly newsletters where we share a story from someone affected by ME to help raise awareness and remind others they are not alone.
+If you would like to be featured in an upcoming month please email us at email@example.com.
 All stories shared as part of ‘Share a story’ are personal to the writer and express their individual views and experiences and do not necessarily reflect the views of Smile For ME.

 Richard shares his experience of ME and how it affects his family as he cares for his wife who sufferers from ME.

 Holly shares her experience of being a young carer for her Mummy who sufferers from ME.

 Alice writes about her experience of being a young carer for her Mum who has ME.